mangiarco/digit-garden/content/Quotes.md

 > *«Hunger is the first element of self-discipline.
 If you can control what you eat and drink, you can control everything else»* (unknown)

-> *«The only person coming to save yo is the version of yourself that's tired of your current situation»* (unknown)
+> *«The only person coming to save you is the version of yourself that's tired of your current situation»* (unknown)

 > *«I do not understand what I do.
 For what I want to do I do not do, but what I hate I do.»*
 > (St. Paulus, Romans 7:15)